joernio/flatgraph/README.md

 (don't forget to save).
 Since this uses joern domain classes, it is incompatible with ocular/codescience graphs.
 It is also incompatible with the legacy proto format (just load in joern and save).

 Feel free to add more benchmarks or prettify the output!
-E.g. https://github.com/shipilev/java-object-layout looks attractive for figuring out why some classes are so damn large.